eikehmueller/neuralnetworkintegrators/README.md

 In all cases the neural network based integrators are trained by running a standard numerical integrator (for example the Verlet method) to generate ground truth trajectories.
 By starting from random initial conditions, this allows sampling the phase space.

 ### Automatic C-code generation
 Generating training samples can be expensive since it requires running the high-resolution training integrator for a large number of timesteps.
 To make this more efficient, C-code is automatically generated and run with the [ctypes library](https://docs.python.org/3/library/ctypes.html).
 For this, each dynamical system in [dynamical_system.py](src/nn_integrators/dynamical_system.py) contains C-code snippets for evaluating the derivative of the Hamiltonian.
-Inside the numerical time integrators in [time_integrator.py](src/nn_integrators/time_integrator.py) these snippets are the combined with C-wrapper code and compiled into a library, which is executed when the timestepper is run.
+Inside the numerical time integrators in [time_integrator.py](src/nn_integrators/time_integrator.py) these snippets are then combined with C-wrapper code and compiled into a library, which is executed when the timestepper is run.
 For more details, see the `_generate_timestepper_library()` method in [time_integrator.py](src/nn_integrators/time_integrator.py), which might have to be adapted to compile the C-code on a particular system.

 ## Dynamical systems
 Currently, the following dynamical systems have been implemented:
 * a simple harmonic oscillator
 * a system of two coupled harmonic oscillators
 * the classical double pendulum
-* a system of two pendulums which are suspended from the ceiling and coupled with a spring that follows Hooke's law.
+* a system of two pendulums which are suspended from the ceiling and coupled with a spring that obeys Hooke's law.
 ![Dynamical systems](figures/DynamicalSystems.svg)

 ## Mathematical details